Wyckoff Heights Medical Center Pediatric Dentistry Residency Program

 The didactic and clinical curriculum will include all courses recommended by CODA.

-These are: Biomedical Sciences, Behavior Guidance, Growth and Development, Oral Facial Injury and Emergency Care, Oral Diagnosis, Oral Pathology, and Oral Medicine, Prevention and Health Promotion, Comprehensive Dental Care, Management of a Contemporary Dental Practice, Patients with Special Health Care Needs, Hospital Dentistry, Pulp Therapy, Pediatric Medicine and Advocacy.
+These are: Biomedical Sciences, Behavior Guidance, Growth and Development, Oral Facial Injury and Emergency Care, Oral Diagnosis, Oral Pathology, Oral Radiology and Oral Medicine, Prevention and Health Promotion, Diagnosis of Caries, Non-Restorative Management and Restorative Treatment, Pulp Therapy, Management of a Contemporary Dental Practice, Individuals with Special Health Care Needs, Hospital Dentistry, , Pediatric Medicine and Advocacy and Education.

 Program Stipend and Tuition

-First Year Stipend is $66,000.
-Second Year Stipend is $72,000.
-Program benefits includes 4 weeks of paid vacation and 9 holidays.
+First Year Stipend is $81,332.
+Second Year Stipend is $89,292.
+Program benefits include 4 weeks of paid vacation and 9 holidays.

 Facilities

-Dental Clinic, Operating room, IV sedation room, Pediatric Clinic, WIC office
+Dental Clinic, Operating room, IV sedation room, and Pediatric Clinic

 Admission Requirements